 - Organisational knowledge, where both the consideration of tangible and intangible assets is needed.

 Internal Auditors will need to understand these terms as well as their interpretation and application.

-Could someone auditing the effectiveness of implementation of procedures alone fulfil the requirements here?
-Sub clause 9.2.1 a) 2) requires audit evidence on whether the QMS/EMA conforms to ‘the requirements of this International Standard’.
+Could someone auditing the effectiveness of the implementation of procedures alone fulfil the requirements here?
+Sub-clause 9.2.1 a) 2) requires audit evidence on whether the QMS/EMA conforms to ‘the requirements of this International Standard’.

 Without training, it is unlikely that an internal auditor will understand the requirements relating to policy, processes, procedures and other documentation (including records).

 Reason 3: The requirements of ISO 9001:2015 Clause 7.2 Competence

 Sub-clause b) here describes competence as an appropriate combination of ‘education, training or experience’.
 Note that here the word ‘or’ is inclusive and should be interpreted as ‘and/or’.